CivicActions/ssp-toolkit/docs/controls/SA.md

 #### LINCS specific control or LINCS Responsibility

-The LINCS Product Owner is responsible for leading the annual budgeting process and for tracking organizational spending.
-The Product Owner coordinates with the CivicActions Project Manager and CivicActions Security on at least monthly basis to track security priorities and spending patterns and determine financial requirements.
-The Product Owner also coordinates the approval process for interim increases to the security budget, if required.
+The LINCS System Owner is responsible for leading the annual budgeting process and for tracking organizational spending.
+The System Owner coordinates with the CivicActions Project Manager and CivicActions Security on at least monthly basis to track security priorities and spending patterns and determine financial requirements.
+The System Owner also coordinates the approval process for interim increases to the security budget, if required.
 This data is used to support the development of the annual budget.

 Security costs are included in either a specific Exhibit 300 or Exhibit 53 in order to provide adequate business case information for budget purposes.
 Security costs are represented across the life cycle in the business case (Exhibit 300) for major investments and (Exhibit 53) for non-major projects.
 Security costs are summarized and listed as a line item on the Exhibit 53 in the budget submitted to Treasury.
 Costs for providing security at the infrastructure level are contained in the business cases for infrastructure supporting computing platforms, desktop processing, the network environment, and web capability.
 Since the Exhibit 300 includes projections for multiple fiscal years, its intention is to identify and anticipate security resources required.